xavierchow/memwatcher/README.md

 How to use
 ---------------
-Just add the following snippet to your process, by default the heap dump will be saved in the path like `/tmp/profile-{pid}-{timestamp}.heapsnapshot`.
+- add the following snippet to your process, by default the heap dump will be saved in the path like `/tmp/profile-{pid}-{timestamp}.heapsnapshot`.
 ```
 const watcher = require('memwatcher')
 watcher();

 ```
+- set environment variable `MONITOR_MEM` to `yes`

 Licence
 --------------